 Send notifications directly from wallet passes: Proactively alert passengers to changes to updates by sending a push notification directly from the mobile wallet boarding pass.

 Alaska Airlines uses our mobile wallet solution, Reach to power their mobile wallet boarding passes.

 Those reasons and more are why Alaska Airlines (ranked number one for the 10th consecutive year in the J.D.
 Power customer satisfaction survey) uses our mobile wallet solution, Reach for mobile wallet boarding passes.

 (New to mobile wallet and mobile wallet passes?
 Learn more about them in this FAQ for marketers.)

 BETWEEN FLIGHTS: THE LAYOVER

 As customers land and turn off airplane mode, airlines can be there to assist.

-Wayfinding: As we’re waiting for our next flight, a push notification can help passengers get where they need to go next:
+Wayfinding: As they're waiting for their next flight, a push notification can help passengers get where they need to go next:

 “Here’s where to go for your next flight…” with a link that takes us to a map, including walking times between terminals.

 Enhance Customer Experience During Layover: For a longer layover, sending a message to a customer's in-app message center creates an opportunity to provide a concierge-style experience (maybe even a chance to offer a partner promotion) that might say: